Lavandula: Lavender oil

-Culinary use
+Culinary

 Culinary lavender is usually English lavender, the most commonly used species in cooking (L. angustifolia 'Munstead').
 As an aromatic, it has a sweet fragrance with lemon or citrus notes.
 It is used as a spice or condiment in pastas, salads and dressings, and desserts.
 Their buds and greens are used in teas, and their buds, processed by bees, are the essential ingredient of a monofloral honey.